realpython/materials/python-dice-roll/README.md

 # RP Dice Roller

 RP Dice Roller is a small Python app that simulates dice rolling events.
-This code supplements the article [Build a Dice Rolling App With Python](https://realpython.com/python-dice-roll/) on realpython.com.
+This code supplements the article [Build a Dice-Rolling App With Python](https://realpython.com/python-dice-roll/) on realpython.com.

 ## Running RP Dice Roller